Dmitri-Sintsov/django-jinja-knockout/docs/context_processors.rst

 Since version 1.0.0, `PageContext`_ class is used to generate additional template context required to run client-side of the framework.
 To instantiate this class, `create_page_context()`_ function is called.
-It uses `DJK_PAGE_CONTEXT_CLS`_ setting to load class from string, which value can be overridden in project ``settings.py`` to add custom data / functionality.
+It uses `DJK_PAGE_CONTEXT_CLS`_ setting to load class from the string, which value can be overridden in project ``settings.py`` to add custom data / functionality.

 The instance of `PageContext`_ is stored into current view `TemplateResponse`_ `context_data` dict `'page_context'` key.
-Such way the instance of `PageContext`_ class becomes available in DTL / Jinja2 template as `page_context`_ variable.
+Such way the instance of `PageContext`_ class becomes available in DTL / Jinja2 templates as `page_context`_ variable.
 `page_context`_ methods are used to generate html title, client-side JSON configuration variables and dynamic script tags.

 To add `page_context`_ variable to the current view template context, function views should use `page_context_decorator`_::